bhavanareddy19/wethertrendanalysis/README.md

 ## Overview
 This project analyzes global weather data to forecast temperature and uncover insights about climate trends.
 It uses a mix of classical (ARIMA) and modern (Prophet) forecasting models, combined with unique analyses of environmental impact and spatial patterns.

-## PM Accelerator Mission
-PM Accelerator makes industry-leading tools and education available to all, empowering current and future product managers with access to expertise and advanced AI product management skills.

 ## Data Understanding & Cleaning
 - **Dataset:** Loaded from `GlobalWeatherRepository.csv` with 60,218 records and 41 columns.